While nationally sponsored awards are available in all regions, each of the following regional awards is available in its respective region only.

 This Award is for farm practices which reflect the strategic importance of this natural resource to Canterbury and the connectivity between land use practices and water quality.
-To be considered for this Award, entrants would need to demonstrate they are aware of the impact their operation has on water quality and have taken deliberate steps to manage this.
+To be considered for this Award, entrants demonstrated they are aware of the impact their operation has on water quality and have taken deliberate steps to manage this.

-The Environment Southland sustainable farming award recognises the farmer who demonstrates sustainable farming practices, particularly with regards to water quality and biodiversity.
+This Award recognises the farmer who demonstrates sustainable farming practices, particularly with regards to water quality and biodiversity.
+2020 recipients: